A cluster headache is severe pain that on one side of the head. The pain comes and goes in groups called clusters.

-- Episodic—These occur one or more times daily for multiple weeks.
+- The episodic type occurs one or more times a day for many weeks.
 The headaches then go away and come back months or years later.

-- Chronic—These occur almost daily with headache-free periods lasting less than a month.
+- The chronic type occurs almost daily with headache-free periods that last less than a month.

 Either type of headache may switch to the other type.

 - Changes in sleep pattern

 - Medications, such as nitroglycerin